 I am a VERY shy person so I really have to pump myself up before hitting that “Publish” button.

 Now, before I started this blog I made several goals and also expected to not have much going on.
-I wanted my goals to be small and obtainable and I recommend you do the same.
+I wanted my goals to be realistic and I recommend you do the same.

 To say the least, the small goals that I did reach BLEW ME AWAY!
 They might have been small compared to others, but it was still astounding to see the page clicks and views.